Curriculum Learning for Goal-Oriented Semantic Communications with a Common Language: System Model

 To improve the communication resource (belief in our model) efficiency, the speaker and listener must cooperate to describe each event observed by the speaker.
 In other words, the speaker should transmit an abstract description of the observed event which is a subset of the perfect descriptor of the event, and the listener should infer what was sent by completing the received description, in a way to obtain a perfect descriptor of the observed event.
 The listener can complete the received description by adding new and appropriate beliefs from the belief set.
 We call these added beliefs the \emph{inferred description} of the listener.
-Therefore, the final, \emph{completed description} of each event will be, a combination of the speaker's transmitted description and the listener's inferred description. {Given its constructed event, the listener must take specific actions to steer the system in the right direction to complete the ongoing task.
-When the listener can successfully reconstruct the observed event, it can take a proper action in the environment regarding the observed event and immediately steer the ongoing task to its goal without delay. } However, if the reconstructed event does not match the observed event, the listener will take an incorrect action thus delaying the ongoing task.
-The speaker and the listener can perceive the correctness of the transmitted and inferred description for each event, according to the average execution time of the ongoing tasks.
+Therefore, the final, \emph{completed description} of each event will be, a combination of the speaker's transmitted description and the listener's inferred description.
+The listener utilizes the completed description to reconstruct the observed event.
+Given its reconstructed event, the listener must take specific actions to steer the system in the right direction to complete the ongoing task.
+When the listener can successfully reconstruct the observed event, it can take a proper action in the environment regarding the observed event and immediately steer the ongoing task to its goal without delay.
+However, if the reconstructed event does not match the observed event, the listener will take an incorrect action thus delaying the ongoing task.
+The speaker and the listener can perceive the correctness of the transmitted and inferred description for each event, according to the average task execution time.